KeepSafe/ReLinker/RELEASING.md

 1. A *published* GPG code-signing key
 1. A Sonatype Nexus OSS account with permission to publish in com.getkeepsafe
-1. A plugins.gradle.org account with permission to publish in com.getkeepsafe
 1. Permission to push directly to https://github.com/KeepSafe/ReLinker

 ### Setup